-“We want to show the students something about the dental profession that they probably wouldn’t see because of the economic constraints on a dental school,” said Edward Rossomando, D.D.S., Ph.D., president of the Center for Research & Education in Technology
+“We want to show the students something about the dental profession that they probably wouldn’t see because of the economic constraints on a dental school,” said Edward Rossomando, D.D.S., Ph.D., president of the Center for Research & Education in Technology, or CRET.

 CRET, which was founded in 2004 by a group of dental industry leaders, awards a dental school with an innovation center.
 These innovation centers are modeled on a private practice setting and equipped with the latest in dental technology and products.